ngs-docs/2015-oct-nonmodel/m-advice.rst

 Developing your own pipeline
 ----------------------------

+Even if all you plan to do is change the filenames you're operating on, you'll need to develop your own analysis pipeline.
+Here are some tips.

 1. Start with someone else's approach; don't design your own.
-There are lots of partly done examples that you can find on the Web.
+There are lots of partly done examples that you can find on the Web, including in this tutorial.

 2. Generate a data subset (the first few 100k reads, for example).